woodpecker-ci/woodpecker/docs/docs/92-development/01-getting-started.md

 ## Developing with VS-Code

 You can use different methods for debugging the Woodpecker applications.
-One of the currently recommend ways to debug and test the Woodpecker application is using [VS-Code](https://code.visualstudio.com/) or [VS-Codium](https://vscodium.com/) (Open-Source binaries of VS-Code) as most maintainers are using it and Woodpecker already includes the needed debug configurations for it.
+One of the currently recommended ways to debug and test the Woodpecker application is using [VS-Code](https://code.visualstudio.com/) or [VS-Codium](https://vscodium.com/) (Open-Source binaries of VS-Code) as most maintainers are using it and Woodpecker already includes the needed debug configurations for it.

 To launch all needed services for local development you can use "Woodpecker CI" debugging configuration that will launch UI, server and agent in debugging mode.
 Than open `http://localhost:8000` to access it.